ceford/cefjdemos-data-jdm-help-en/articles/menu-items/articles-list-all-categories.md

 - **Pagination** Pagination provides page links at the bottom of the page that allow the User to navigate to additional pages.
 These are needed if the Articles will not fit on one page.
-  - *Hide: Pagination links not shown.
-Note* Users will not be able to navigate to additional pages.
+  - *Hide* Pagination links not shown. *Note* Users will not be able to navigate to additional pages.
   - *Show* Pagination links shown if needed.
   - *Auto* Pagination links shown if needed.
-- **Pagination Summary** Show the current page number and total pages (e.g., "Page 1 of 2") at the bottom of each page.
+- **Pagination Summary** Show the current page number and total pages (for example, *Page 1 of 2*) at the bottom of each page.

 ## Tips

-- Categories can be "nested" into levels, similar to folders on a disk drive.
+- Categories can be *nested* into levels, similar to folders on a disk drive.
 In theory there is no absolute limit on the number of levels you can have.
 However, as a practical matter it is recommended to keep the levels to a minimum.
 The Show All Categories layout may not work